upcloud-tools/karpenter-provider-upcloud/README.md

 > drift detection, node repair, GPU scheduling, and spot capacity all work; broader end-to-end
 > coverage against live clusters is still being expanded.

 **Note** that the provider suffers from this upstream bug: https://github.com/kubernetes-sigs/karpenter/issues/3121.
 This results in n + 1 VM being started, so for one pod, two VMs will be started, for 2 pods, 3 VMs will be started, and so on.
-It's not a huge problem as the VM will be terminated when empty after the consolidation period.
-That means you'll pay 1h of that VM's cost even if it's not being used.
+The extra VM runs for its TTL duration (default 50m) before being cleaned up.
 As soon as a fix is available, I'll update this provider ASAP.

 ## How Karpenter Works